AI4Finance-Foundation/FinRL/docs/source/start/installation.rst

 ======================
 Prepare for install
 --------------------------------------------------------------------------
-1. vpn is need in china for github pull code and yahoo datasource (pyfolio, elegantrl pip dependencies need pull code, yahoo api access ban china ip)
+1. vpn is needed in china for github pull code if using Yahoo datasource (pyfolio, elegantRL pip dependencies need pull code, Yahoo has stopped the service in china)
 2. python version >=3.7
-3. pip remove zipline, if your system installed zipline, zipline conflict with master branch FinRL
+3. pip remove zipline, if your system has installed zipline, zipline conflict with master branch FinRL

 Step1: Clone `FinRL <https://github.com/AI4Finance-Foundation/FinRL>`_
 --------------------------------------------------------------------------